-We will start as usual with the catch of the month, sponsored by viking baits.
+We will start as usual with the catch of the month, sponsored by Cheshire Particles.
 I have decided to change how the competition is voted for this month.
 All entries are submitted to small committee for consideration.
-Between them they have over 100years of angling experience and are well versed in every discipline of the sport.
+Between them they have over 100 years of angling experience and are well versed in every discipline of the sport.
 I have done this to ensure that each catch is judged fairly on its particular merits.

 August is always a bit hit and miss with regards to results on the bank.
 High pressure and high temps can sometimes make it slow going.
 But if you find yourself fishing when that weather changes the rewards can be out of this world.